TundraClimate/endolphine/README.md

 # TODO

 - Impl for the multi-key command system
-- Add a config for command override that open it by extension
 - Support MacOS (NEVER SUPPORT for **WINDOWS**)
 - Add a logger to file
 - Impl for the realtime displaying system